 - Use the name of the access level you defined earlier (that would be the value

-gcloudtool example) to restrict access by access level.
+TITLEin the gcloud CLI example) to restrict access by access level.

 Enforcing access restrictions to the Google Cloud APIs

 You can enforce certificate-based access whenever users attempt to access certain management APIs by creating a VPC Service Controls service perimeter.
-When you create (or modify) a service perimeter, the option to specify an access level for requests from outside the perimeter is required for certificate-based access.
+When you create (or modify a service perimeter, the option to specify an access level for requests from outside the perimeter is required for certificate-based access.

 Use the name of the custom access level you created earlier (the value for

-gcloud tool example) to include
+TITLE in the gcloud CLI example) to include

 it in your service perimeter.